ismailhx/ismailhx/README.md

  Machine learning specialist

-🌱 I’m currently learning about Tensorflow.
+🎓 Currently a Robotics (AI) Postgraduate at Kings College

-🎓 I’m currently about to graduate with a first at The University of Kent - Artificial Intelligence
+🎓 1st class graduate at the University of Kent - Artificial Intelligence

 📝 Current Experience: